BIO

 ResearchGate

 Maya Hey completed her PhD at Concordia University (Communication Studies, with distinction) in 2021 as a Vanier scholar, with research funded by the Social Sciences and Humanities Research Council (Government of Canada).
-While at Concordia, she was a recipient of the Public Scholars Award (2019) from the School of Graduate Studies and served as a former Fellow of the Faculty of Arts and Science.
+Her doctoral research examined fermentation as a way to theorise communications in human–microbe relationships, based on a sensory ethnography conducted in Japan.
+While at Concordia, she was also a recipient of the Public Scholars Award (2019) from the School of Graduate Studies and served as a former Fellow of the Faculty of Arts and Science.
 Prior, she completed her master’s degree in Food Culture and Communication at the Università degli Studi di Scienze Gastronomiche (Pollenzo, Italy) and earned a Bachelor of Science in Nutrition, Dietetics, and Food Administration with an emphasis in chemistry.

 Previous research topics include synthetic biotechnologies and responsible innovation (2021-2022, Future Organisms), intersectionality in the Canadian context (2018-2019, Intersectionality Hub), research-creation and practice-based methods (2017-2018, Hexagram), enzymatic potential of koji (2016, Nordic Food Lab), ractopamine in the water supply (2014, Mezyk Lab), and discourses of food safety in post-Fukushima Japan (2013).